Thyristor vs. Transistor: Key Points to Distinguish the Two

 Amplifier usage

-You can use transistors as amplifiers or switches, but a thyristor is only functional as switches and not amplifiers.
+You can use transistors as amplifiers or switches, but a thyristor is only functional as a switch and not an amplifier.

 Both thyristors and transistors experience internal power losses.
 However, a thyristor experiences relatively lower losses than transistors, making them more efficient.